Agentic AI - Engineering & Frameworks

 Frequently asked questions

-What's the difference between LangChain and LangGraph?
+What is the difference between LangGraph and CrewAI?

-When does CrewAI win?
+When does CrewAI win over LangGraph?

-Is AutoGen production-ready?
+Is AutoGen production ready?

 AutoGen can be useful, but teams should validate observability, state management, deployment, and failure handling before treating it as production infrastructure.
+It shines in research and rapid experimentation.
+For customer facing systems with audit and uptime requirements, LangGraph or the OpenAI Agents SDK usually requires less hardening.

-How does MCP change framework choice?
+How does MCP change agent framework choice?

-When does rolling your own make sense?
+When does building a custom agent framework make sense?